 Umbilical cord blood transplant.
 Stem cells are taken from an umbilical cord immediately after delivery of an infant.
 These stem cells reproduce into mature, functioning blood cells quicker and more effectively than do stem cells taken from the bone marrow of another child or adult.
 The stem cells are tested, typed, counted, and frozen until they are needed for a transplant.

 Transplant nurse coordinator.
-A nurse who organizes all aspects of care provided to your child before and after the transplant.
-The nurse coordinator will provide patient education and coordinate the diagnostic testing and follow-up care.
+A nurse who organizes all aspects of care given to your child before and after the transplant.
+The nurse coordinator will give patient education and coordinate the diagnostic testing and follow-up care.

 Dietitians.
 Professionals who will help your child meet his or her nutritional needs before and after the transplant.
 They will work closely with you and your family.